EIN 91-0650669

 Program areas at UWPC

-211 A free and confidential service that connects people with critical resources helps to stabilize individuals in Pierce, Thurston and Lewis counties.
-80,087 contacts were made in 2020.
-79,407 contacts in 2020.
-A Covid 19 hotline was also set up to respond to the pandemic in 2020 and continued into 2021.
-An integral part of this program are on the ground navigators who are experts in the areas of transportation, behavioral health, basic food, housing and early learning.
-Ride United, a collaboration with Lyft, provided 717 rides to low income and disabled individuals.
-Other highlights include 20 people connected to permanent housing; 8,416 connected to rental assistance and 4,066 connected to shelter.
-2 1 1 continues to be one of the most visited pages on the United Way of Pierce County website
+211 is a free and confidential service that connects people with critical resources helping to stabilize individuals in Pierce, Thurston and Lewis counties.
+74,198 contacts were made in 2023, 76,529 contacts were made in 2022, 80,087 contacts in 2021.
+An integral part of the program are on the ground navigators who are experts in the areas of transportation, behavioral health, basic food, housing and early learning.
+Ride United, a collaboration with Lyft, provided 2,097 rides to low income and disabled individuals.
+Other highlights include 24 people connected to permanent housing; 7,617 connected to rental assistance and 6,411 connected to shelter.
+2 1 1 continues to be one of the most visited pages on the United Way of Pierce County website.

 Betye Martin Baker Human Service Center: Since 1995 our mission has been to offer other nonprofits significantly below market rent so they can put more money back into their missions.

-Gifts in Kind: This program receives donations from companies and individuals and then gives those products out to other non profits to give to their low income clients.
+Gifts in Kind: This program receives donations from companies and individuals and then gives those products out to other nonprofits to give to their low-income clients.
 United Way does not charge for this program.
-Despite the pandemic we were still able to receive and distribute donated masks, diapers, gloves, paper products and cleaning solution to many food banks and other nonprofits to get out to their clients.
+Examples of products received and distributed include diapers, gloves, paper products, small household appliances new and lightly used clothing and bedding.
+From time-to-time local entertainment venues donate tickets.
+Of the total program costs of $209,479, $158,939 were goods distributed to the community with the remaining $50,540 spent to run the program.

 Volunteer Engagement: United Way connects volunteers with other nonprofits.
 It also utilized volunteers in our own activities such as our MLK Day of Service, United Way Day of Action and our Summer reading and food program.
-We engaged 405 volunteers in 1,758 hours of service, including 20 corporate teams that participated in MLK Month of Service Hygiene Kit projects and Day of Action Snack Pack projects.
-1,400 snack packs and 960 books were provided weekly to 175 children at summer meal sites.
+We engaged 388 volunteers in 1,611 hours of service, including corporate teams that participated in MLK Month of Service Hygiene Kit projects and Day of Action Snack Pack projects.

 United Way Worldwide Dues Program Support: Provides for educational opportunities, strategic direction, advocacy support and the concept of local community impact to assist our various program activities.